(Last Update: 05/18/2025)

 - One significant advantage of mattress shopping is the generous trial periods and return policies offered by many Internet-based mattress companies.

-- These sleep trial periods can range from just a few years or weeks to a full year, allowing customers to test the mattress in their home and return it for a full refund if it doesn't meet their needs.
+- These sleep trial periods can range from just a few years or weeks to a full year.

-- In addition to trial periods, return policies outline the process for returning a mattress, including the required condition, any associated fees, and the procedure for scheduling a return.
+In addition to trial periods, return policies outline the process for returning a mattress.

 Potential Drawbacks